macoirc/dont-call-me-shirley/README.md

 # Don't Call Me Shirley!

 This repository contains an AWS Lambda function, song_scrape, designed to scrape and queue songs from SiriusXM channels to Spotify.
-There is a second helper function, spotifyauth, to handle authenticating the user with Spotify.
+There is a second helper function, spotifyauth, to handle authenticating the user with Spotify, as well as the xmplaylist function to use as a backup in case something goes wrong with song_scrape.
 Configuring this is not for the faint of heart.
 I used it as a learning exercise for AWS services, so this documentation will be lacking (significantly).
 Assistance with making the documentation better is welcomed!